sixfantasy/pokemonweb/TECHNICMANUAL.md

 In the image we have implemented a width of 500 px and we have also implemented a margin-left at 450 px and a margin-right at 250 px to reduce its size to a normal size.
 ## 3.SEARCH
 ### 3.1 HTML SEARCH
+In this file the user can enter an input to send it to the PokeApi, which will return the matching results.
 ### 3.2 CSS SEARCH
+This file gives the specific style unique for the search page.
 ## 4.DATABASE
 In the database there is all the API data, with the Pokémon data that the user then fetches when using the website.
 ## 5.API